Thursday, July 06, 2006

 My day had begun 24 hours before with an early morning meeting with my boss and a client lunch in New York City, a trip back to the office and a night flight over the Atlantic in coach.
 Upon landing, we drove directly to the course, had lunch, played and retired to the bar in the Lytham clubhouse for drinks and sandwiches.
 Thus, we took full advantage of the best aspect of a dormy house, besides the camraidarie; the ability to walk 100 feet from the bar and crash in your bed, which I did.

-As I have mentioned repeatedly, I am not a fan of the out and back layout which Lytham is, but I thought the course was good.
-It actually reminded me more of The Old Course at St. Andrews than any other course.
-Flat, but with a lot of hidden bunkers.
 I can see how the course would grow on you over time.
 I did like starting on a par three (pictured below); at Lytham it is a testing long iron.
 I also thought the 18th was a good finishing hole with the clubhouse virtually up against the green.
+We played Lytham with a stiff wind (3+ clubs) so it was a real test of golf.

 I think Lytham is rated about where it belongs in the middle of the pack.
 Bobby Jones won the Open Championship at Lytham in 1926.
 Other winners at Lytham include Tom Lehman, David Duval, Bobby Locke, Gary Player and Seve Ballesteros twice.